This is article #14 out of 50 in The Startup Marketing Playbook.

 Access to new contacts

 The #1 benefit for engaging with partners is the opportunity to build your database of contacts, ideally that match your target persona, who can then be converted to leads by nurturing.
-Partners have likely built up their own list using slightly different tactics that you have.
+Partners have likely built up their own list using slightly different tactics than you have.
 By working together, both of you can grow your contact lists and get new leads that you might not have attracted otherwise.

 Keeping partners happy and encouraging lead flow